-Reaffirming the pessimist's view, Tracey Crouch, the minister overseeing gambling, has underlined that an increase in Remote Gaming Duty is needed "in order to secure government finances, and to protect the funding of vital public services".
+Reaffirming pessimists, Tracey Crouch, the minister overseeing gambling has underlined that an increase in online taxes is needed 'in order to secure government finances, and to protect the funding of vital public services'.

-Asked if the battle is already lost, Clive Hawkswood, chief executive of the Remote Gambling Association, told the Summit: "There is really no time for a grieving process, anyone who deals with the government recognises that fairness does not come into play... you might as well shout at the moon".
+Asked if the 'battle has been lost already?', Clive Hawkswood Chief Executive of the Remote Gambling Association (RGA) states "There is really no time for a grieving process, anyone who deals with the government recognises that fairness does not come into play... you might as well shout at the moon".

-Leading the RGA's trade body, Hawkswood has put into plan open dialogues with the treasury, seeking to "mitigate the certain reality of a UK online gambling tax hike".
+Leading the RGA's trade body, Hawkswood has put into plan open dialogues with the Treasury, seeking to 'mitigate the certain reality of a UK online gambling tax hike'.